Natalya Koneva

-Natalya Koneva (born 2 June 1989) is a Uzbekistani female basketball player.
+Natalya Koneva (born 2 June 1989) is an Uzbekistani female basketball player.
 She plays as a forward for the Uzbekistan team.
 She represented Uzbekistan at the 2017 FIBA Women's Asia Cup and was also the part of the Uzbekistani 3x3 basketball team which claimed a silver medal at the 2017 Asian Indoor and Martial Arts Games held in Turkmenistan.